lagom/lagom-samples/kubernetes-deployment/hello-kubernetes-java-mvn/README.md

 reactive-sandbox-85bf697cc9-wt7zm             1/1       Running            0          1h
 ```

 Once everyhing is running, you can access the servcices through the external Minikube address.
-The Minikube external address can be found by calling the command `minikube ip`.
-The service API are exposed on port 80
+The service API are exposed on port 80.
+In your browser, open the url: [http://192.168.99.100/api/hello/Joe](http://192.168.99.100/api/hello/Joe).

+## Production Setup

+The provided yml files are preconfigure to run in Minikube and to point to the Cassandra and Kafka servers running inside the Reactive Sandbox.
+To adapt it for production, you will need to redefine the respective variables, i.e.: `RP_CASSANDRA_URL` and `RP_KAFKA_URL`, to point to your production servers.

+Moreover, the application secret (`RP_APPLICATION_SECRET`) is set to dummy value in both files.
+You must change this value for production.
+It's recommended to use distinct secrets per service.
+For more information, consult [Play's documentation](https://www.playframework.com/documentation/2.6.x/ApplicationSecret).